 Our agreement with the bank requires us to comply with a net leverage ratio, defined as consolidated total indebtedness to EBITDA, of no greater than 3.50 to 1.00 based upon a trailing four fiscal quarter period.
-At September 30, 2023 March 31, 2024, our net leverage ratio was 0.27 (0.15) to 1.00.
+At March 31, 2024, our net leverage ratio was (0.15) to 1.00.
 Additionally, we must comply with a consolidated interest coverage ratio, defined as EBITDA to consolidated interest expense, of no less than 3.50 to 1.00 based upon a trailing four fiscal quarter end.
-We are compliant with the At March 31, 2024, our consolidated interest coverage ratio was 51.03 to 1.00.
+At March 31, 2024, our consolidated interest coverage ratio was 51.03 to 1.00.

 TASER subscription and installment purchase arrangements typically involve amounts invoiced in five equal installments at the beginning of each year of the five-year term.
-This is in contrast to a traditional CED sale in which is not meaningful the entire amount being charged for the period ended September 30, 2023, hardware is invoiced upon shipment.
+This is in contrast to a traditional CED sale in which the entire amount being charged for the hardware is invoiced upon shipment.
 This impacts liquidity in a commensurate fashion, with the cash for the subscription or installment purchase received in five annual installments rather than up front.
 Our strategy includes continuing to shift an increasing amount of our business to a subscription model, to better match the municipal budgeting process of our customers as well as to allow for multiple product offerings to be bundled into existing subscriptions.
 We carefully considered the cash flow impacts of this strategic shift and regularly revisit our cash flow forecast with the goal of maintaining a comfortable level of liquidity as we continue to offer products and services in which we incur upfront cash costs to produce and fulfill hardware sales ahead of the cash inflows from our customers.
+Credit Agreement.

-Based on our strong balance sheet at September 30, 2023 Our primary sources of liquidity are cash flows from operations, existing cash and successful Notes offering completed during 2022, we believe financing will be available, both through cash equivalents and investments and credit capacity under our existing credit line and possible facility.
+Our primary sources of liquidity are cash flows from operations, existing cash and cash equivalents and investments and credit capacity under our existing credit facility.
 Additionally, we believe we have access to additional financing.
 However, there is no assurance that such funding will be available on terms acceptable to us, or at all.